What Should I Do If I Have Been Sexually Assaulted?

 Reporting to campus police helps protect yourself and others from future victimization.
 Reports can be used for criminal prosecution, Longwood disciplinary action, and/or civil action against the perpetrator(s).
 If you report an incident, a Longwood police officer will take your statement of what happened.
 You will be asked to identify or describe the alleged assailant(s), questions about the scene of the crime, and about any witnesses.
 Reporting an incident is NOT the same as choosing to prosecute.
 When you file a report, you are not obligated to continue with legal proceedings or Longwood disciplinary action.
 The Longwood police officer will take a written report which is important in case you wish to file charges (criminally or through the judicial process) immediately or at a later date.

-The survivor is entitled to a confidential hearing to determine whether there has been a violation of the student conduct code and, if so, what type of sanction(s), up to and including dismissal from the University, should be imposed.
-The decision may be appealed by the accused (see the Rights of Students as Applied to Disciplinary Hearings section of the Student Handbook).
-The survivor and accused may have a personal advisor help them prepare and make a case at the hearing.
+The complainant is entitled to a private hearing to determine whether there has been a violation of the University Sexual Misconduct Policy and, if so, what type of sanction(s), up to and including dismissal from the University, should be imposed.
+For more information, please see the Sexual Misconduct Policy.

-- The right to have present throughout the disciplinary process an advisor which may also be a legal counsel.
+- The right to have a support person or advisor throughout the process, who may also be legal counsel.

-- The right to have access to existing campus mental health and survivor support services.
+- The right to have access to existing campus counseling and support services.

-- The right to know the outcome of the proceedings.
+- The right to request a single appeal of the outcome of the University Hearing Board's decision.

 Longwood encourages reporting the incident to the campus and/or local police.
 Reporting an assault does not mean the survivor has to go to court, but it does begin the legal process should the decision to prosecute be made at a later date.
 Longwood police officials are available to assist the survivor throughout the investigation and criminal court process.